 In some cases an offender may be released back into society with probation or parole.
 When a violation occurs, the offender will be detained in jail.

-rest of society that have been adopted into our system to make it better.
+There are so many different protections for the offenders and the rest of society that have been adopted into our system to make it better.

 Jail is very effective in detaining the offenders who are not fortunate enough to be released back into society.
 There are instances in which an offender may not be able to “post bail after an arrest” (University of Phoenix, 2006) and are forced to be detained in jail.
 However, time-served helps these offenders in some instances of receiving a lesser sentence.
 Not all persons who commit a crime should be entitled to be released with probation or parole.
 In some cases the offender may have committed a crime that may be considered more dangerous and needs to be isolated away from the rest of society.
 Jail is effective in protecting our society from further crime being committed by detaining the individuals who choose to do wrong.